 Why It Matters

-We thank all the donors who have helped us reach the fundraising goal.
-And thanks to the valuable work of the young restoration artists of the ISCR, the Imperial-age sarcophagus is once again astonishing.
+We thank all the donors who funded this project.
+Thanks to your generosity and the work of the young restoration artists of the ISCR, the sarcophagus is once again astonishing.
+You can see it on the entrance staircase in the Galleria Corsini.

 Sarcophagus of Thiasus Marino